Five folding treadmills lined up side by side for our best folding treadmills UK comparison

 Xterra Fitness TR150 folding treadmill

-At £399 the TR150 is the cheapest machine here and a sensible first treadmill for walkers and light joggers.
+At £399 the TR150 is one of the cheapest machines here and a sensible first treadmill for walkers and light joggers.
 A 2.25 HP motor drives a cushioned 41 x 127 cm deck up to 6 mph (10 km/h), with 3 manual incline settings you set before you start.
 The 5 inch LCD, 13 programmes and tablet holder cover the basics, and it folds down with an easy-pull knob.
-There is no powered incline or app connectivity, but for daily walking it does the job for less than anything else here, with a lifetime frame warranty behind it.
+There is no powered incline or app connectivity, but for daily walking it is simple, proven and reliable, with a lifetime frame warranty behind it, which is the main reason to pick it over the cheaper Wellfit TM032.

 RunRank4.0 / 5